Turku-BioImaging/mouse-brain-alignment-tool/README.md

 ```

 ### Build
 The build process depends on [PyInstaller](https://pyinstaller.org).
 In the local environment `pip install pyinstaller`.
 Currently, only _preprocess.exe_ can be built with PyInstaller.
-The analysis script _interact.py_ requires the environment to be setup.
+The analysis script _analyze.py_ requires the environment to be setup.

 _preprocess.exe_
 ```
-pyinstaller --onefile --windowed setup_ui.py \
+pyinstaller --onefile --windowed preprocess.py \
   --add-data "gui;gui"
   --name preprocess
 ```